 705 Conflict and Conflict Resolution: An Inside/Out Class

 Conflict is ubiquitous.
 Although people tend to think of it as dangerous and undesirable, conflict is a natural part of social life.
 It plays an important role in pulling communities together.
-It is an inevitable part of bargaining and negotiation, so the strategy of conflict is important to consider.
+It is an inevitable part of bargaining and negotiation, so strategic aspects of conflicts are important to consider.
 It also is a source of heartache and disruption.
 As a consequence, important methods like mediation and restorative justice have been developed to resolve conflict and to channel it in a positive direction.

-This is an Inside/Out course held at the State Correctional Institution at Coal Township.
+This course is an Inside/Out course held at the State Correctional Institution at Coal Township.
 Meetings will be with inside members who are prisoners and outside members from BILL.
-Several of these Inside/Out courses have been held with BILL, and the topic of “conflict” was suggested by the “insider” partners from the prison.
+Several of these Inside/Out courses have been held through BILL.
+The topic of “conflict” was suggested by the “insider” partners from the prison.

 Students will have to complete paperwork about four weeks before the class starts so they can be screened and given official clearance to enter the prison.